Ventura Personal Injury & Wrong Death Lawyers at The Ledger Law Firm

 The last two elements are causation and damages.
 As the word implies, causation requires that the breach of the duty of care was the actual cause of the plaintiff’s injuries.
 Damages is a legal term used to describe injuries – both economic and non-economic – by the plaintiff.

 As you can see, many accidents may indeed be personal injury accidents and therefore entitle the victim to compensation for her injuries.
-If you would like a free and detailed evaluation of your potential Ventura County personal injury accident case, please contact the Ventura County offices of Ledger & Associates at 805-322-3436 or 800-300-0001.
+If you would like a free and detailed evaluation of your potential Ventura County personal injury accident case, please contact the Ventura County offices of The Ledger Law Firm at 805-322-3436 or 800-300-0001.
 The Ventura County office is located at 701 E. Santa Clara Street, Ventura, CA 93001